darktable-org/dtdocs/content/module-reference/utility-modules/map/locations.md

 new location / new sub-location
 : When no location is selected the _new location_ button lets you create a location at root level.
 When a location is selected the _new sub-location_ button lets you create a sub-location within the selected location.

+show all
+: Show or hide all locations that are visible on the current map.

 ## actions on the locations list